amd/InfinityHub-CI/cp2k/docker/README.md

     Options: `Mi50`, `Mi100`, `Mi250`
     Specifies the GPU architecture for which DBCSR will be built.
 Mi250 is used for all MI200 series accelerators.

+> **NOTE**
+> This recipe a script within CP2K to install the all dependencies.
+This toolchain script does not support MI300.

 ## Build Instructions
 Download the [CP2K Dockerfile](/cp2k-docker/Dockerfile).